To report absences, please email absences@highfieldhall.derbyshire.sch.uk

 • Some children may have been identified by the class teacher as needing some additional support and may be offered some group intervention work to help meet their needs e.g. English Support and/or Maths support carried out by a Teaching Assistant.

 • If a child needs a greater amount of direct support in order to meet their needs, a one page profile will be developed.
 This will be reviewed three times a year.
 Some children will have been identified as needing some extra specialist support from professionals outside the school e.g. Educational Psychologist, Autism outreach team, Speech Therapist or Physiotherapist.
-Sally works closely with specialist staff from other agencies.
+Anna works closely with specialist staff from other agencies.

 • Some children may have complex, developmental needs or sensory needs that have been identified at birth or in their early years.
 Parents of these children may have already received advice or assistance from health professionals and the local authority may have already considered whether the child's needs are sufficiently severe/complex and long term to require an Education, Health and Care Plan.
 Sometimes these complex, developmental needs do not become apparent until after the child has started nursery/school; if this is the case the school can refer the child to the local authority for assessment.
 They will then decide if an Education, Health and Care Plan is required.
 Parents can also apply for an EHCP.